-Question: I am unable to use my own eggs for IVF.
+I am unable to use my own eggs for IVF.
 My friend is going to donate her eggs to me so my husband and I will be able to have a child.
 What kind of legal agreements do we need before we proceed?

-There are pros and cons to using a known donor, in that with a relative or friend, you will know that particular person well enough to not speculate about certain characteristics that you wish for your child to have such as intelligence, health, looks, etc. However, in Pennsylvania, since there is minimal statutory guidance with regard to egg donation, it is imperative that an individual embarking on this journey proceeds with a legal agreement.
+There are pros and cons to using a known egg donor for an IVF treatment cycle.
+With a relative or friend, you will know that particular person well enough not to speculate about certain characteristics you wish your child to have, such as intelligence, health, looks, etc.

 Further, the agreement protects the egg donor and the intended parents by ensuring that any resulting child is that of the intended parents and that no parental obligations over such child will be born by the egg donor.